scottwb/octopress/source/_posts/2013-01-21-cohort-analysis.markdown

 - analytics
 - metrics
 ---
-We had a pretty big traffic surge for our product, [VERA](https://vera.savelovegive.com/?utm_source=scottwb&utm_campaign=cohort), last week after being featured on [ABC World News with Diane Sawyer](http://abcn.ws/WiH1w7) and [Nightline](http://abcn.ws/WbBU43), and we continue to see some decent sustained load since then.

-This is, of course, great news for the company, but it also sparks some interesting discussions about metrics.
-After a few conversations with some colleagues of mine about statistics, metrics, and analytics, I thought I'd dig up some good articles to summarize some of the key Lean Startup principles surrounding metrics and data-driven decision-making for those who haven't had the pleasure of reading Eric Reis's book _Lean Startup_.
-That turned into a writeup about what metrics we are reporting internally, and why we focus on _Actionable Metrics_ over _Vanity Metrics_.
-I figured I'd share some of that as a blog post here as well.
+After a few conversations with a former colleauge about statistics, metrics, and analytics, I thought I'd dig up some good articles to summarize some of the key Lean Startup principles surrounding metrics and data-driven decision-making for those who haven't had the pleasure of reading Eric Reis's book _Lean Startup_.
+That turned into a blog post about what metrics we report as developers and ops guys, and why we need to focus on _Actionable Metrics_ over _Vanity Metrics_.

  My goal is to provide a little background on _Actionable Metrics_ and how they differ from _Vanity Metrics_.
 Understanding this is a central theme of the book _Lean Startup_, by Eric Reis, and the writings and teachings of a number of other prominent startup/entrepreneur/lean proponents such as Steve Blank, Dave McClure, and Ash Maurya.
 Fred Wilson of Union Square Ventures, has been quoted saying, "one of our firm's favorite measurements is the cohort analysis".